-Anxiety disorder can affect all genders and age groups, including children.
+Anxiety can affect all genders and age groups, including children.

 While anxiety symptoms are similar for all people, there are some important differences from person to person and age group to age group.

 This “Anxiety Symptoms In Children” article explains these differences and how you can use this information to reduce anxiety symptoms in children.

 Anxiety can create many physiological, psychological, and emotional symptoms including:

 - Chest pain

 - Shortness of breath

 - Electric shock feeling